 Indiana is a traditionally coal-heavy state — it's one of the top 10 coal producers in the U.S., and the sector supports thousands of jobs and adds millions of dollars to the state's economy every year.
 Coal made up just under 70% of the state's electricity consumption in 2018.

 But like many other coal states in the U.S., Indiana is grappling with a new economic reality where low natural gas and renewables prices are pushing coal plants offline early, a trend that's only expected to grow.

 "There's definitely tremendous pressure on lawmakers right now in the state from coal interests who have been lobbying very heavily to try and stem the tide of coal retirements that are slated in Indiana," Senior Policy Analyst at clean energy firm EQ Research Ben Inskeep told Utility Dive.

-Under this bill, utilities in the state would be prevented from doing anything to reduce their coal plant's generation, unless they are directly mandated by the Trump administration which seems "unlikely," said Inskeep.
+Under this bill, utilities in the state could also reduce their coal generation under direct mandate by the Trump administration which seems "unlikely," said Inskeep.
 One of President Donald Trump's campaign promises was to end the "war on coal" and leadership in his Department of Energy has also expressed partiality to coal and other fossil fuel generators.